Photography tips for bloggers

 Uff now that we got THAT out of the way, let’s bring in the good stuff.
 There isn’t much that I can say about light, other than that it’s pretty damn important and basically a key to photography, but I’m sure you already knew that!
 When I started my blog, I’d take my photos late in the evening in a dark room with nothing but a lamp and my ceiling light on.
 The results were… well see it for yourself:

 Then I finally realized that it doesn’t get any better than natural light.
 Whenever I can, I take my photos next to my huge kitchen window, or sometimes I even take them outside since our house is a bit… gloomy.
 Try to use as much natural light as possible, whenever possible and you will never want to go back to taking your pictures without it.
 It doesn’t matter how bright you think your house lights are, they can be harsh, leave a yellow cast.. seriously, natural light is the way to go.
 I also have quite a collection of artificial lights, like umbrellas and soft boxes, but one of my favorites has got to be my Ring Light.
 Whenever it’s gloomy outside, I use my ring light to take my product photos (I also always use it for my nail swatch pictures as well as pictures of my makeup).

 This is usually my set up when I don’t have enough natural light to work with.
-I place my products on the white IKEA table, I lean a huge white cardboard against it to diffuse light, I also like to incorporate these cute fake flowers into my photos, to add some structure as well.
+I place my products on the white IKEA table, I lean a huge white cardboard against it to diffuse light, I also like to incorporate some flowers into my photos, to add some structure as well.
 This was my result (after editing my picture, which I will cover in a separate post):